How to Find Google Drive Folder Size

 To check folder size, you must use this third-party tool as a bridge.
 Open your web browser and head to Google Drive.
 Follow the steps to launch Drive Explorer from the connected apps section.

-See also How to Use One Drive
+See also Can’t Save to Drive Google Docs

 This tool interfaces with your storage, allowing you to view the folder size of each Google Drive folder.
 It lists all files and folders, integrating seamlessly with File Explorer for a thorough display.